mlswg/mls-protocol/draft-ietf-mls-protocol.md

 reuse a generation that has already been used, causing reuse of a key/nonce pair.

-To avoid this situation, the sender of a message MUST generate a fresh random 4-byte "reuse guard" value and XOR it with the first four bytes of the nonce from the key schedule before using the nonce for encryption.
+To avoid this situation, the sender of a message MUST generate a fresh random four byte "reuse guard" value and XOR it with the first four bytes of the nonce from the key schedule before using the nonce for encryption.
 The sender MUST include the reuse guard in the `reuse_guard` field of the sender data object, so that the recipient of the message can use it to compute the nonce to be used for